attaradev/MikeAttara-javaproject/README.md

 3. After running the tests, review the output to ensure all tests pass successfully.

-### Additional Notes
-- Ensure that all dependencies are resolved before running tests.
-- It's recommended to run tests regularly, especially after making changes to the codebase, to maintain code quality and reliability.

-By following these steps, you can verify the integrity of Stockify's codebase and ensure that it meets the required standards for functionality and performance.
-If you encounter any issues or have questions regarding testing, feel free to contact Mike Attara at [mike@attara.dev](mailto:mike@attara.dev).
+If you encounter any issues or have questions regarding testing, feel free to contact me at [mike@attara.dev](mailto:mike@attara.dev).